-Rumours have been running for over a year that Telkom and Airtel were planning to merge their operations in a bid to augment their product and service offerings to match the services of Safaricom.
+Rumours have been running for over a year that Telkom and Airtel were planning to amalgamate their operations in a bid to augment their product and service offerings to match the services of Safaricom.
 Safaricom had also been mentioned in the competition clause by both Telkom and Airtel that highlighted their inability to grow based on Safaricom’s lion’s share of the local mobile operator business.

 India’s Bharti Airtel anouncement on Friday reut.rs/2SyMMhc that its unit, Airtel Networks Kenya Ltd, has agreed to merge with Telkom Kenya Ltd, the East African nation’s smallest telecom operator is now active.

 A report that investigated the claims is yet to be fully examined by the Communications Authority of Kenya (CA) and parliament, and there is a likelihood it will be discarded based on a latest development that has just arrived at our desk a moment ago.

 Telkom Kenya and Airtel Kenya have now officially made public the commencement of merger plans.
 The binding agreement was signed sometime today, implying that the two carriers have agreed to merge their mobile, carrier and enterprise services.